Exporting Contacts (CSV) #

 - Ensure UTF-8 encoding is selected

-- Check if file downloaded completely
+- Check that the file downloaded completely

 - Try opening in Google Sheets first